-Course Advisories: CIS 78 with a grade of "C" or "CR" or better; CIS 95.2 or 95.152 with a grade of "C" or "CR" or better; access to a computer outside of class that has MS SQL Server installed; SCC minimum English and math standards.
-Provides students with the knowledge and skills required to install, configure, administer, and troubleshoot an SQL server.
-This course is primarily for database network administrators.
+Course Advisories: CIS 1 with a grade of "C" or better; CIS 61 with a grade of "C" or better; SCC minimum English and math standards.
+This course covers web server installation and administration for the internet and intranet.
+Topics covered include the installation, configuration, management and tuning of web services, security, online transaction processing, and FTP services.
 Three hours lecture, one hour lab weekly by arrangement.